A bridge into Maitland

 The bridge’s completion was probably a great relief for teamsters and their bullocks which on occasion could have been stranded in the muddy track at Campbell’s Hill for weeks at a time.
 Major floods covered part or all of the bridge at various times and flood-borne debris also caused great damage.

-Repair or replacement of piles, crossbeams, handrails, sleepers and flooring was an ongoing concern.
+Repair or replacement of piles, crossbeams, handrails, sleepers and flooring lent an ongoing concern to bridge maintenance

-The March 1893 flood created major destruction, sweeping away over 300 feet of the western end of the bridge leaving it completely wrecked.
+The March 1893 flood caused major destruction, sweeping away over 300 feet of the western end of the bridge leaving it completely wrecked.

 When the water receded the Roads Department provided a temporary footbridge across the long wide flat and in July called tenders for a replacement timber beam bridge.
 The successful tenderer was the renowned bridge builder Samuel McGill who rebuilt the bridge in record time, taking about fourteen months for the work, with the bridge reopening in May 1894.